mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-03"></a>
 [Back to top](#top)
 ## IN-03 -- Rep. Jim Banks (R)
+### Committees
+Jim Banks is the #18 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016